thalsi/npm/README.md

 # npm
+1. What is npm?
+  - npm (Node Pakage Manager) is a package manager for the Javascript programming lamguage.

+# npm
  - what is npm ?
 NPM  is a package managar for javascpit.
  - it is the largest online package manager repository.